-If the accident ends up causing fatal injuries or death, the cost of liability increases.
+In case of a fatal construction accident injury, the cost of liability increases.
 This is why third parties will try their best to argue that this statute should not cover the incident.
 The type of structure where the accident happened will also be taken into consideration when implementing this statute.
 The structure can be a building, a tunnel, a water tower, or a bridge.
 For it to qualify, the injured worker must have been doing the following:

 - Erection of devices or structures such as ladders, braces, scaffolding, irons, slings, stays, ropes, or pulleys